awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 }
 ```

-#### Examples of Simple Scaling Policies<a name="policy-creating-aws-cli"></a>
+#### Simple Scaling Policies<a name="simple-scaling-policies-aws-cli"></a>

 Alternatively, you can create simple scaling policies by using the following CLI commands instead of the preceding CLI commands\.
-The output of these commands includes an ARN for each policy, which you need to create the CloudWatch alarms\.
 Keep in mind that a cooldown period will be in place due to the use of simple scaling policies\.

 **Example: my\-simple\-scale\-out\-policy**
 Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-out-policy`, with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group by 30 percent\.